MicrosoftDocs/VBA-Docs/api/Access.AcSharePointListTransferType.md

 # AcSharePointListTransferType enumeration (Access)

-Used with the [DoCmd.TransferSharePointList Method (Access)](Access.DoCmd.TransferSharePointList.md) method to specify whether to import or link to a SharePoint list.
+Used with the [DoCmd.TransferSharePointList method (Access)](Access.DoCmd.TransferSharePointList.md) method to specify whether to import or link to a SharePoint list.